The Crosley CR6010A-Re Collegiate USB Record Player is another one of Crosley’s best quality units for the price.

-Positioning of speakers on a self-contained unit is another important feature to consider.
-Record players with front-facing speakers like the he Crosley CR6010A Collegiate are the best because the sound is more direct.
+The positioning of speakers on a self-contained unit is another important feature to consider.
+Record players with front-facing speakers like the Crosley CR6010A Collegiate are the best because the sound is more direct.

 There is also a headphone jack and RCA jacks so you have the option of connecting it to external speakers that will provide even better sound.